Earn Your Master’s In Education Online

 The School of Education stands behind its promise to deliver an excellent education for its students through the SOE Promise.

-Objectives of the Master of Arts in Education (MAE) program
+Objectives of the MA in Education program

 - To enhance the professional knowledge and skills of educators.